 There, you can view your bill, make a payment, and more.
 Remember, you will not receive a paper bill, so you must log into View & Pay to view your balance.
 You may not use a credit card to pay for tuition and fees.
 Information about accepted forms of payment can be found here.
 If your semester balance cannot be paid in full, the university offers payment plans.
-To learn more, please visit the One Stop website.
+To learn more, please visit the Office of Student Accounts.

 Tel: (415) 422-2571